-- That defendant was deliberately indifferent to that serious medical need; and
+- That defendant was deliberately indifferent to that serious medical need.

-- That defendant’s deliberate indifference caused harm (physical injury) to plaintiff;
+- That defendant’s deliberate indifference caused harm (physical injury) to the plaintiff.

-While jails are not required to provide the highest level of healthcare possible, they are required to provide adequate medical treatment.
-If you have been seriously injured due to a denial of adequate medical care, or a loved one has died due to this constitutional violation, call The Baker Law Firm now.
-We have the experience, knowledge, and skill set to pursue maximum compensation for you or your family.
+While jails are not required to provide the highest level of health care possible, they are required to provide adequate medical treatment.
+If you have been seriously injured due to a denial of adequate medical care, or a loved one has died due to this constitutional violation, call The Baker Law Firm for help.
+We have the experience, knowledge and skill set to pursue maximum compensation for you or your family.